Healthy Deviled Eggs

 Made with protein-rich Greek yogurt instead of mayo these healthy deviled eggs are lighter in calories and fat, but still absolutely delicious.
 Perfect for parties or snacking.

-Whether you’re an avid deviled eggs eater or just looking for a simple, nutrient-packed snack or appetizer idea, this is a great staple recipe to have in your back pocket!
+Whether you’re an avid deviled eggs eater or just looking for a simple, nutrient-packed snack or appetizer idea, this recipe is a great staple recipe to have in your back pocket!

 Ingredients Needed

-- hard-boiled eggs – here is a full tutorial on how to hard boil eggs!
+- hard boiled eggs – here is a full tutorial on how to hard boil eggs!

 - Greek yogurt – ditch the mayo for Greek yogurt!
 It has less fat and calories and more protein than mayo.
 You can use whatever fat level you like for the yogurt.
 I buy full-fat for my daughter so that’s typically what I use.
 If you’re dairy-free, feel free to use dairy free yogurt as a sub.